Become a Student

 As an LCC student, you are entitled to professional academic advising.
 Your advisor will guide you through your degree plan and assist you with building your class schedule.
 Refer to your admissions letter or Lope Access (student tab, academic profile) to find your advisor.

 Your application is in, you’ve completed your placement test, and you’ve spoken to an advisor – what’s next?
 Registration!
 Here’s where you book your classes and set your schedule in place.
-You can register online or in person at the Educational Opportunity Center.
-If you need help, just call 719-336-1590.
+You can register online or in person at the MAP Center.
+If you need help, just call 719-336-1198.

 Pay your tuition & fees in full by the payment deadline.
 If you’re receiving financial aid, make sure your award is enough to cover your charges.
 You may set up a monthly payment plan on Lope Access.
 Activate your CCCS Refund Card to select your refund preference once you receive the card in the mail.